 Praying together as a family encourages communication and closeness.
 Family members will be encouraged to pray for one another as well as give thanks to God for what He has done.
 Praying together gives a common goal as you pray about different situations.
 It helps your children learn about prayer by hearing from others.

 Now that we have gone over why it’s important to pray together with our families, let’s talk about how to start family prayer.
 You may think that praying together sounds like an intimidating task, especially with young children, but I promise it doesn’t take much time out of your day (unless you want it to) and will only strengthen bonds within your family.

 Once all of the family members are present and quiet for this special moment with God, then start by thanking God for your family.
-Before praying about whatever problems may be weighing heavily on your heart, take some time to praise God.
+Before praying about whatever problems may be weighing heavily on your heart, take some time to praise God, which will help grow grateful hearts.
 Take turns sharing prayers aloud until each person has had their say.

 Check out these other ways that you can start praying as a family: